Dulce et Decorum Est by Wilfred Owen

 Of gas-shells dropping softly behind.

 Meaning of Stanza 1 ..
 The battle had been savage and brutal.
-Under the weight of injuries, starvation, and an enemy fighting with extremely lethal weapons like poisonous gases, allied soldiers are down on their knees.
-Too demoralized and etiolated, they can barely stand erect, and walk steadily.
-They are escaping a murderous assault by the enemy soldiers.
-They barely hang on to their lives, hoping to flee to safety.
+Under the weight of injuries, starvation, and the enemy’s salvos of lethal poisonous gases, allied soldiers suffer misery and desperation.
+The soldiers are down on their knees.
+Too demoralized and etiolated, they can barely stand erect, and walk.
+They are fleeing trying to escape the murderous assault by the enemy soldiers.
+These valiant fighters barely manage to hang on to their lives, hoping to flee to safety.
 Their feet are deep under the mud, and some of them cough intermittently to let their lungs eject the poisonous gases they have inhaled.
 The slow walk to safety is punctuated by blinding flares from enemy gas shells.

 Gas!
 GAS!
 Quick, boys!—An ecstasy of fumbling